-- 1. TO RECEIVE the consolidated financial statements of the Company for the year ended December 31, 2019, together with the report of the auditors thereon; - 2.
+- 1. TO RECEIVE the consolidated financial statements of the Company for the year ended December 31, 2020, together with the report of the auditors thereon; - 2.
 TO ELECT directors of the Company; - 3.
 TO REAPPOINT auditors and authorize the directors to fix the auditors' remuneration; - 4.
-TO VOTE, in an advisory, non-binding manner, on Martinrea's approach to executive compensation described herein; and - 5.
+TO CONSIDER, and if deemed appropriate, adopt, with or without variations, a resolution approving, ratifying and confirming By-law Number 3 of the Company; - 5.
+TO CONSIDER, and if deemed appropriate, adopt, with or without variations, a resolution approving, ratifying and confirming By-Law Number 4 of the Company; - 6.
+TO VOTE, in an advisory, non-binding manner, on Martinrea's approach to executive compensation described herein; and - 7.
 TO TRANSACT such further and other business as may properly come before the meeting or any adjournment or adjournments thereof.